ververica/flink-statefun-workshop/README.md

 * Git
 * Docker

-For the exercises described below you will also need a text editor for making (minor) modifications to the Python code, and `curl` for using the REST api.
+For the exercises described below, you will also need a text editor for making (minor) modifications to the Python code, and `curl` for using the REST API.

 ### Clone and Prepare the Software